MultiSafepay/docs/content/payments/methods/wallet/wechatpay/_index.md

     - /payment-methods/wechat-pay/activation/
 ---

 [WeChat Pay](https://pay.weixin.qq.com/index.php/public/wechatpay) is a leading global payment method that lets Chinese customers link their credit card or bank account to a digital wallet.
-It supports online and QR payments.
+It&nbsp;supports online and QR payments.

 [See how WeChat Pay can benefit your business!](https://www.multisafepay.com/solutions/payment-methods/wechat-pay)